 - Elsie Whiteley Innovation Centre : Office space for new businesses particularly for innovative, creative, digital and design industries.
 Conferencing facilities available.

 - Halifax Careers Centre : Recruitment and advice service on apprenticeships and employing young people from Calderdale and Kirklees Careers.

-- Halifax Opportunities Trust : A charitable organisation set up to fly the flag for community based regeneration and renewal in Calderdale, working to create a vibrant, multi-cultural and self sustaining community.
+- Halifax Opportunities Trust : This is a charitable organisation set up to fly the flag for community based regeneration and renewal in Calderdale.
+It works to help create a vibrant, multi-cultural and self-sustaining community.

 - Mid-Yorkshire chamber of commerce : Based at The Elsie Whiteley Innovation Centre, The Mid Yorkshire Chamber offers membership services to support and connect your business.
 From networking events, International Trade support, marketing and PR opportunities, training, free legal advice and more the Chamber provides the support your business needs.
 The Chamber of Commerce also provides an important voice for the business community, lobbying hard on the issues that really matter.

 - Visit Calderdale : Calderdale is real Yorkshire updated.
-From the birth of the Industrial Revolution to the '4th funkiest town in Europe' the old mixes with the new in splendid towns and villages surrounded by stunning scenery.
+From the birth of the Industrial Revolution to the '4th funkiest town in Europe'.
+Old mixes with new in splendid towns and villages, surrounded by stunning scenery.